 That's what led me to option two!

-I have been using IntakeQ since day one, and it's the practice management software that I recommend to all new practice owners.
+I have been using IntakeQ since day one, and it's the practice management software that I recommend to all new physical therapy private practice owners.
 I am pro-collecting intake and consent forms virtually.
 We live in a time with enough technology that as a patient, I believe this should be part of my experience whenever I go to healthcare appointments, and it isn't always.
 Just the other day, I spent 20 minutes filling out paper intake forms at a doctor's appointment.
 I could have done them at home before I came to the appointment, and saved everyone a lot of time.

 I also really like being able to offer my patients forms prior to their first appointment because it gives me time to review them prior to my patient arriving.
 This is not something I always had access to in the outpatient clinic setting, and I feel I can offer a better service and experience if I'm prepared for the patient coming in.
 We can spend more time actually doing objective testing and treatment rather than going through the basic information they filled out on their form.
 I like to use it more as an opportunity to review anything that I flagged on review, and then move on.

 IntakeQ makes the process of sending out forms super easy.
 I made my own intake and consent forms, based on information I got from Danny Matta's program and the ICE Physio Clinical Management of the Fitness Athlete Essentials course.